Emergency Orthodontic Care

 To help alleviate some of your symptoms before your scheduled appointment, you may be able to follow these key steps:

-• Loose appliance: If you have a loose appliance poking you or causing irritation, try placing orthodontic wax on the offending part.
-You only need a small bit of wax and just need to place it over the area that is irritating.
+• Loose appliance: If a loose appliance is poking you or causing irritation, try placing orthodontic wax on the offending part.
+You only need some wax to place over the irritated area.
 Be sure to remove the wax before eating or drinking.
-If the loose part has come off, be sure to put it in a bag and bring it to your appointment.
+If the loose part has come off, put it in a bag and bring it to your appointment.

-• Loose bracket: If your bracket or band becomes loose and is still attached to the wire, try to keep it in place and use wax to alleviate any discomfort.
+• Loose bracket: If your bracket or band becomes loose and is still attached to the wire, try to keep it in place and use wax to alleviate discomfort.
 Wax may also be used to hold the wire in place.
-If the band is removed or has fallen off, place it in an envelope or bag and bring it to your next scheduled appointment if possible.
+If the band is removed or has fallen off, place it in an envelope or bag and bring it to your next appointment.

 Do you have further questions about our Emergency Orthodontic Care?
-Continue reading to find answers to questions that patients commonly ask in our office.
+Continue reading to find answers to commonly asked patient questions from our office.

 What helps extreme pain from a dental emergency?

-If you are suffering from a dental emergency and are in pain there are a few options to help until you are able to see your dentist.
-The first is to rinse your mouth with a mixture of warm water and salt.
+If you are suffering from a dental emergency and are in pain, there are a few options to help until you can see your dentist.
+The first is to rinse your mouth with warm water and salt.
 Holding a cold compress against your jaw may also help soothe the pain.
 You can also take an OTC pain medication such as ibuprofen.

 Can the ER help with a dental emergency?